Skip to content

 Least Connections

-Routes to the endpoint with fewest active connections.
+Routes to the endpoint with the fewest active connections.

 How it works: